-If you own your master recording and that recording is publicly performed or broadcasted on the media sources listed below, you and whomever else is performing on the recording are earning neighboring rights royalties.
+If you own your master recording and that recording is publicly performed or broadcast on the media sources listed below, you and whomever else is performing on the recording are earning neighboring rights royalties.

 However, it is important to understand that just because your recordings are selling well in a given territory does not mean you are earning neighboring rights royalties.
-Neighboring rights royalties are earned only when your master recording is publicly performed or broadcasted, not sold.
+Neighboring rights royalties are earned only when your master recording is publicly performed or broadcast, not sold.
 Lastly, Songtrust does not collect neighboring rights royalties since they are generated on behalf of the recording, and not the underlying composition.

 **Currently terrestrial radio in the United States is not required to pay royalties on behalf of the master recording.
 They only have to pay royalties on behalf of the underlying composition used.

 Thanks for reading.
 Please rate the article below.

 Want to keep up with Songtrust for frequent music and publishing updates?